-Cervical cancer screening exam that includes a PAP test is recommended every 3 years for woman age 21-65 years old, and your first PAP test should begin within 3 years after your first sexual experience.
-With a normal test result, your provider may recommend follow up every 3-5 years, depending on your particular risk factors.
+Cervical cancer screening exams include a PAP test and are recommended every 3 years for women age 21-65 years old, and your first PAP test should begin within 3 years after your first sexual experience.
+With a normal test result, your provider may recommend follow-up every 3-5 years, depending on your particular risk factors.

 A PAP is a screening tool for cell abnormalities related to sexually transmitted HPV (human papillomavirus) infection.
 It identifies abnormal cells in your cervix that may lead to cervical cancer if not treated correctly.
 Click here to learn more.